-At AMC®, we’re all about movies, but settling in with a book has its own special charm.
-Luckily, with these five upcoming releases, you can have both.
-Get thee to a library … and then to your favorite AMC theatre to experience literary stories on the big screen.
+At AMC, we’re all about movies, but settling in with a book has its own special charm.
+Luckily, with these upcoming releases, you can have both.
+Get thee to a library — and then to your favorite AMC theatre to experience literary stories on the big screen.

 Where’d You Go, Bernadette

-Check back with the AMC Scene for more book adaptation movies coming to theatres soon!
+Check back with the AMC Scene for more book adaptations coming to theatres soon!